valory-xyz/autonolas-registry-frontend/README.md

 This repository contains the [Autonolas Registry](https://registry.olas.network/) frontend.

 ## Tech Stack
-- web3.js
 - ReactJS
 - NextJS
 - Styled-components
 - Ant Design
 - React-testing-library
 - Jest
+- etherJS

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node` version ">=14" and `yarn` version ">=1" installed globally on your machine.
+You will need `node` version ">=18" and `yarn` version ">=1" installed globally on your machine.

 Installation: